 Chipping large amounts of pine tree debris will generate large quantities of chips.
-Freshly processed chips emit the same volatile compounds (turpenes) as susceptible host trees, and those chips will attract bark beetles.
-The chips will not act as a food source but will attract bark beetles that can colonize trees adjacent to the chips.
-After one year the chips will not be emitting the volatile compounds and should no longer serve as a bark beetle attractant.
+Freshly processed chips emit the same volatile compounds (terpenes) as susceptible host trees.
+These chips will attract bark beetles during their active periods.
+The bark beetles cannot utilize the chips as a food source, but the attracted bark beetles may then colonize suitable host trees adjacent to the chips piles.

-16. How can the remaining ponderosa pine trees on our property be protected?
+16. How can we protect the remaining ponderosa pines on our property?

-Un-colonized trees can be protected using three methods: 1) deep infrequent irrigation; 2) application of preventative insecticides; and 3) thinning of the stand.
+Un-colonized trees can be protected using tree methods: 1) deep infrequent irrigation; 2) application of preventative insecticides; and 3) thinning of the stand.
 More details on each of these options follow.